 Hand pulling should only be undertaken when the operator is wearing full protective clothing to prevent skin contamination by the sap.
+See Appendix 1 for advice on suitable protective clothing.
 Hand pulling is only suitable for removing seedlings and small plants and realistically is limited to small areas/infestations.
 It should not be used for large plants as it is likely to just break the stem leaving the taproot undamaged and still in the ground.
 It is also potentially hazardous.